 Swiss watches are often understated and simple.
 Timex takes these characteristics and folds them into a sub $100 watch.

-This stainless steel 34mm digital watch is instantly recognisable in either silver, gold, rose gold or black.
+This stainless steel 34mm digital watch is instantly recognisable in either silver, gold, or black.

-It has their trademark Indiglo backlight (and if you think that’s cool, you can read more about the Indiglo collection here).
+It has the Timex trademark Indiglo backlight (and if you think that’s cool, you can read more about the Indiglo collection here).